Stephane-Pires/food-manager/README.md

     -   The bug doesn't happend when the App recompile after a mutation
 -   [ ] Learn more about Apollo & GraphQL (_notably cache management_)
 -   [ ] Refactor/Add Typescript (_notably Formik, ApolloClient, NextJS_)
+-   [ ] Use Recoil to manage a number count
 <!-- See the [open issues](https://github.com/github_username/repo_name/issues) for a full list of proposed features (and known issues). -->

 <p align="right">(<a href="#top">back to top</a>)</p>